 Montana Crappie Fishing

 Due to the cold water and short growing season, crappie fishing in Montana is limited.
-A handful of major lakes with crappie include Bighorn Lake, Fort Peck Lake, Fresno Reservoir, Nelson Reservoir and Tiber Reservoir.
+A handful of major lakes with crappie include Bighorn Lake, Fort Peck Lake, Fresno Reservoir, Nelson Reservoir, Tiber Reservoir and Tongue River Reservoir.
 The bulk of the black crappie are located in the eastern half of the state.
 You may also find crappie in private ponds, rivers and some of the smaller lakes in the warmer sections of the state.

 Crappie are actually a member of the sunfish family and can be found in many Montana lakes.
 Crappie are known by many different local names.
 Paper mouth, goggleye, bridge perch, slabs and speckled perch, are just a few.

 Check out crappie information, by state.

 The more you know about crappie, the easier it will be to locate and catch them in Montana lakes and rivers.
 Visit the crappie fishing page for details about their seasonal migrations.